• Home • Big Bang Cosmology Needs To Be Placed In Time Out • Top Ten • USA • January 2017 •

 We ignore Big Bang Cosmology’s only rule and postulate that the very earliest beginnings of the universe had little to do with temperature.

-When Planck Time-Length-Charge-and-Mass are tracked together using base-2 notation, we get 67 notations before encountering the CERN-scale.
+When Planck Time-Length-Charge-and-Mass are tracked together using base-2 notation, there are 67 notations before encountering the CERN-scale.
 Those 67 notations are a rich infrastructure to explore.
 Conceptually and historically it has been given several names.
 Called the grid (Frank Wilczek), matrix (Sumit Das, Lei Lu, Miao Li and others), aether (Maxwell), plenun (Plato) or vinculum (Hocking, third paragraph), it is truly a small-scale universe and structure.
 It is smaller than what we call the CERN-scale; it is the first one-third of the total 200+ notations.
 The human scale goes from 67 to 134 and the large scale goes from 134 to just over 200.
 The very last notation within this chart is always the current notation, age of the universe, or the Now.

 The most surprising observation is that the epochs defined by Big Bang Cosmology are also logically captured in the same order, right here, and all without an initial bang!
 As we survey the numbers within each notation, there is a progressive logic for each of the Planck base units and for each multiple across all 200+ notations.